vivekkr12/tmobile-splitwise-agent/README.md

 ## Configuration File

-The `private/config.json` file looks like this:
+The `private/config.json` file is automatically created and managed by `config_helper.py`.
+It looks like this:

 ```json
 {